 Introduction:

 Adrenal insufficiency (AI) resulting from deficiency of glucocorticoids and mineralocorticoids is an invariably fatal medical condition without replacement.
-Prior to the availability of glucocorticoids, the majority of the primary adrenal insufficiency (PAI) patients died within 2 years of diagnosis (1).
-The background prevalence of Human Immunodeficiency Virus (HIV) in sub-Saharan Africa is 9% (2) (3).
-The mortality in HIV positive patients is higher in resource limited settings for example, sub-Saharan Afri,ca, (4) due to late presentation and inadequate health resources.
+Prior to the availability of glucocorticoids, the majority of patients with primary adrenal insufficiency (PAI) died within 2 years of diagnosis (1).

 Autoimmune adrenal insufficiency predominates in European populations, (5) and in South Africa (6), despite the high background prevalence of tuberculosis (TB) in the latter, compared with the former regions (7).
-Our recent survey suggests that TB in 34% of cases and Acquired Immune Deficiency Syndrome (AIDS) in 29.8% predispose to the development of PAI (8).
+Our recent survey suggests that TB (34%) and Acquired Immune Deficiency Syndrome (AIDS) (29.8%) predispose to the development of PAI (8).

+The background prevalence of Human Immunodeficiency Virus (HIV) in sub-Saharan Africa is 9% (2) (3).
+The mortality in HIV positive patients is higher in resource limited settings for example, sub-Saharan Africa, (4) due to late presentation and inadequate health resources.
 Patients with HIV may develop PAI due to inter alia TB, Mycobacterium avium Intracellulare (MAI), cytomegalovirus (CMV), toxoplasmosis, Pneumocystis carinii, histoplasmosis and malignancies for example, non-Hodgkin’s lymphoma and Kaposi sarcoma (KS).
 Additionally, fungal infections including cryptococcus, blastomycosis, and histoplasmosis and medications for example, ketoconazole and mitotane may precipitate PAI.
-(9) Secondary adrenal insufficiency (SAI) may also be caused by TB, toxoplasmosis and CMV in HIV infection (10-12).
+(9) Secondary adrenal insufficiency (SAI) may also be caused by inter alia TB, toxoplasmosis and CMV in HIV infection (10-12).

-There are varied results indicating the prevalence of hypoadrenalism in patients with HIV.
-In a study in Pakistan of 64 HIV infected, predominantly male patients (84.9%), adrenal insufficiency (AI) was reported in 9 (14.0%), using the 250 microgram intravenous tetracosactide test and a 60 minutes cortisol concentration of less than 18 microgram/dl (500 nmol/L),(13) whereas in a Nigerian study of 43 newly diagnosed HIV positive patients who were antiretroviral treatment naïve, the AI incidence was 34.8%, using a 1 microgram tetracosactide test (14) and a 30 minute cortisol of less than 500 nmol/L.
+There are varied results indicating the incidence of hypoadrenalism in patients with HIV.
+In a study in Pakistan of 64 HIV infected, predominantly male patients (84.9%), AIwas reported in 9 (14.0%), using the 250 microgram intravenous tetracosactide test and a 60 minutes cortisol concentration of less than 18 microgram/dl (500 nmol/L),(13) whereas in a Nigerian study of 43 newly diagnosed HIV positive patients who were antiretroviral treatment naïve, the AI incidence was 34.8%, using a 1 microgram tetracosactide test (14) and a 30 minute cortisol of less than 500 nmol/L.

 Despite optimal replacement therapy in AI in general, patients demonstrate poorer survival due in part to cardiovascular, malignant and infectious diseases, compared to background populations (15) (10).
 Both overtreatment and insufficient replacement with glucocorticoids during infections and stress-related events confer an increased mortality.
 (16)